 During the immigration application process, your situation may suddenly change in a way that makes you need to hear back from the U.S. Citizenship and Immigration Services (USCIS) on your case quickly.
 If this happens, you may be able to submit a USCIS case expedite request to receive a quicker application decision.
 There is no fee to make a request.
-USCIS requires you to meet specific expedite criteria, like extreme humanitarian need or potential harm to a U.S person or company if your application isn’t sped up, in order for them to approve your request.
-This article explains the situations where you can ask USCIS to expedite your case and provides step-by-step instructions for making an expedite request.
+USCIS requires you to meet specific criteria, like extreme humanitarian need or potential harm to a U.S person or company if your application isn’t sped up, in order for them to approve your request.
+This article explains the situations where you can ask USCIS to expedite your case and provides step-by-step instructions for making an expedited request.

 Expedited case processing is when USCIS gives you a decision on your application sooner than its normal processing time.
 Expedited processing is especially helpful when you face emergency situations and sudden changes in your personal life and need to hear from USCIS on your case sooner rather than later.